-(i) This releases the first of the hidden clips securing the lower case.
+i This releases the first of the hidden clips securing the lower case.
 You should feel and hear the clip pop free.

-- Repeat the previous step on the opposite side, using your opening pick to release the second clip.
+- Repeat the previous step on the other side, using an opening pick to release the second clip.

-- Lift the front edge of the lower case (the side opposite the display hinge) just enough to slide your fingertips underneath and get a good grip on it.
+- Lift the front edge of the lower case (the side opposite the display hinge) enough to slide your fingertips underneath and get a good grip on it.

-- i Two additional hidden clips near the middle of the cover may pop free at this point, if they haven't already.
+- (i) Two additional hidden clips near the middle of the cover should pop free at this point, if they haven't already.

-Don't lift very far and don't try to remove the lower case yet.
+- ⚠ Don't lift more than an inch or so, and don't try to remove the lower case yet.

-- Pull the lower case firmly towards the front of the MacBook (away from the hinge area) to separate the last of the clips securing the lower case.
+- Pull firmly to slide the lower case towards the front edge of the MacBook (away from the hinge area) to separate the last of the clips securing the lower case.